asehra/pdf.js/README.md

 # Introduction

-This repo contains a brief experiment I conducted to play a little with text selection.
+This repo contains a brief experiment I conducted to play with text selection.
-You can find the source for the example + [here](https://github.com/asehra/pdf.js/blob/master/examples/textselect/) Or, you could view live at http://jsbin.com/idezud/1/
+You can find the source for the example [here](https://github.com/asehra/pdf.js/blob/master/examples/textselect/).

+Or, you could view live at http://jsbin.com/idezud/2/edit?live

 ### Original Readme is as follows:

 # PDF.JS